AstroChensj/erotools/README.md

 # Helpful tools for eROSITA

 These include:
-- `eroforcedphot`: performing forced photometry on eROSITA data.
+- `eroforcedphot`: perform forced photometry on eROSITA data.
   - This is a wrapper code for [apetool](https://erosita.mpe.mpg.de/dr1/eSASS4DR1/eSASS4DR1_tasks/apetool_doc.html).
-- `eroforcedspec`: performing forced spectroscopy on eROSITA data.
+- `eroforcedspec`: perform forced spectroscopy on eROSITA data.
   - This is a wrapper code for [srctool](https://erosita.mpe.mpg.de/dr1/eSASS4DR1/eSASS4DR1_tasks/srctool_doc.html).
 - `erotile_api` and `erotile_local`: get the sky tile (eROSITA) for a given ra, dec.
   - This is copied from [Jeremy Sanders' code](https://erosita.mpe.mpg.de/dr1/AllSkySurveyData_dr1/apis.html), used for other functions in this code.
+- `eroecf`: compute energy conversion factor.
+  - A tutorial on eROSITA ECF calculation can be found [here](https://erosita.mpe.mpg.de/dr1/eSASS4DR1/eSASS4DR1_arfrmf/eROSITA_ECF_tutorial.pdf).

 ## Installation